 - Exhibit more behavioral problems.

 - Have poorer social skills.

 - Are more prone to mental issues.

 Permissive parents set very few rules and boundaries and they are reluctant to enforce rules.
 These parents are warm and indulgent but they do not like to say no or disappoint their children.

-For over 25 years, this classification of parenting styles has been researched in many different countries and is generally found to yield expected results.
-However, inconsistencies in some cases remain.
+However, inconsistencies and exceptions in some cases remain.
 Here are some factors that may also play a part in determining how a child turns out.

 Some studies found that authoritative parenting isn’t always linked to the best school achievement across families from diverse ethnic (e.g. Asian, Black, Hispanic) and socioeconomic backgrounds (e.g. income level, parental education, number of active parents).

 For example, in one study, researchers found that African-American students with authoritative parents but without peer support did not perform the best academically.
 As for Asian-American students, they performed the best in school when they had authoritarian parents and peer support.